Khovanov homotopy type, periodic links and localizations: Khovanov homotopy type

-\begin{proposition} Let $D_{m}$ be an $m$-periodic link diagram in a solid torus.
-The action of $\Z_{m}$ on the Khovanov flow category $\cC_{\kh}(D_{m})$ preserves the annular flow subcategory $\cC_{\akh}(D_{m})$, and therefore $\cC_{\akh}(D_{m})$ becomes a $\Z_{m}$-equivariant flow category.
-Consequently, $\mathcal{X}_{\akh}(D_{m})$ admits an induced action of $\Z_{m}$. \end{proposition} \begin{proof} Definition of the annular grading easily implies that it is preserved by the group action.
+\begin{corollary} For a periodic link diagram $D_m$ in a solid torus, the category $\cC_{\akh}(D_m)$ is a $\Z_m$-equivariant cubical flow category. \end{corollary} \begin{proof} The action of $\Z_{m}$ on the Khovanov flow category $\cC_{\kh}(D_{m})$ constructed in Proposition~\ref{prop:extend} preserves the annular flow subcategory $\cC_{\akh}(D_{m})$ inducing the desired structure. \end{proof}